Key Learning Points

 Taking those in order …

-The early stages of many diseases benefit from it: for example, what we call colds, chills, or fevers.
-Many diseases, including these, start with an invasion of ‘wind-heat’ or ‘wind-cold’, or sometimes just ‘wind’.
+Many diseases in their early stages benefit from it: for example, what we call colds, chills, or fevers.
+These and other diseases start with an invasion of ‘wind-heat’ or ‘wind-cold’, or sometimes just ‘wind’.
 Also, have a look at Excess.

 The Chinese understanding of this is that at an early stage, the disease remains near the surface of the body, so action there – on the skin – can often clear it.